cea-hpc/mpc/doc/sphinx/source/privatization.rst

 similar to `mpicc`.
 This allows developers to utilize privatization features while still benefiting from the flexibility and scalability of MPI.

-To compile a privatized program using `mpc_cc`, you can use this line :
+To compile a privatized program using `mpc_cc`, you can use this line:

 .. code-block:: bash

     mpc_cc -fmpc-privatize myprogram.c -o ./a.out

-the :code:`-fmpc-privatize` is not required since privatization is activated by default in mpc unless mpc-compiler-additions is disabled on build.
+the :code:`-fmpc-privatize` is not required since privatization is activated by default in MPC unless mpc-compiler-additions is disabled on build.
 To disable privatization you can use :code:`-fno-mpc-privatize`.
-Let's try with a c code that would be problematic on thread-based runtime without privatization :
+Let's try with a C code that would be problematic on thread-based runtime without privatization:

 .. code-block:: c